shoutsfromduluth/shoutsfromduluth.github.io/content/lupines/index.md

 I've [just
 learned](https://www.minnesotawildflowers.info/flower/large-leaved-lupine) that
-the lupines of Minnesota's north shore are invasive ("ERADICATE!").
+the lupines of Minnesota's north shore are invasive. ("ERADICATE!")
 Having recently moved here from the West where *Lupinus* is native and diverse, I was happy to see the big purple and pink masts in the ditches and puzzled over why they should exist out west and here but nowhere in between.
 Now I know